doctorfree/nvim-lazyman/README.md

 </div>

 The Lazyman project can be used to install, initialize, and manage multiple Neovim configurations.
+Over 20 popular Neovim configurations are supported.

+Follow the [Installation instructions](#installation) to bootstrap Lazyman.
+Once Lazyman is installed, execute the `lazyman` command to manage Neovim configurations.
+The `lazyman` command is located in `~/.local/bin/lazyman`.

-Many popular Neovim configurations are supported.
-The `lazyman` command separates Neovim configurations into 4 categories: `Base`, `Extra`, `Starter`, and `Custom`.
+The `lazyman` command separates Neovim configurations into 4 categories:
+`Base`, `Extra`, `Starter`, and `Custom`.
 The `Base` category consists of well tested Neovim configurations, all of which provide significant value.
 The `Extra` category includes additional Neovim configurations that provide significant value but have not been thoroughly tested.
 The `Starter` category